ppeble/emissary-ingress.dev/content/en/docs/3.9/howtos/tracing-datadog.md

 # Distributed Tracing with Datadog

-In this tutorial, we'll configure $productName$ to initiate a trace on some sample requests, and use DataDog APM to visualize them.
+In this tutorial, we'll configure Emissary to initiate a trace on some sample requests, and use DataDog APM to visualize them.

 ## Before you get started

-This tutorial assumes you have already followed $productName$ [Getting Started](../../tutorials/getting-started) guide.
+This tutorial assumes you have already followed Emissary [Getting Started](../../tutorials/getting-started) guide.
 If you haven't done that already, you should do that now.

-After completing the Getting Started guide you will have a Kubernetes cluster running $productName$ and the Quote service.
+After completing the Getting Started guide you will have a Kubernetes cluster running Emissary and the Quote service.
 Let's walk through adding tracing to this setup.

 ## 1. Configure the DataDog agent